and thoughts…

 Coming in contact with a corpse results in spiritual impurity.
 Fortunately, we’re given an avenue by which we can once again become spiritually pure.
 There’s a ritual through which we can be cleansed.

 Exactly what does this ritual entail?
 It’s pretty straight forward.
-A red cow is slaughtered outside the camp.
+A red cow, 100% red, is slaughtered outside the camp.
 The kohen (priest) takes her blood with his finger and sprinkles it towards the Tent of Meeting seven times.
 Her body, in its entirety, including her dung, is then burned with cedar, hyssop, and red wool.
 Finally, her ashes are collected and used to prepare a magical cleansing water that will be used in an elaborate and lengthy purification ceremony.

 After this week-long ritual is complete, you are at last, done.
 Finished.
 Fertig!
 You’re purified.